edcolen/rails-templates/README.md

 ## Devise & Materialize CSS
 Template for apps that require user authorization & authentication, with [Materialize CSS](https://materializecss.com/).
 The JS components are imported from individual files, so options can be passed instead of a global initialization.
+It also includes a pages controller (with home action routed as root).
 Main gems:
 - Devise
 - Pundit
-- Pages controller (with home action)

 ```bash
 rails new \